ZilchEngine/ZilchDocs/zilch_editor_documentation/tutorials/editor/launcher.markdown

 Finally, in the Projects tab, there's the **Browse** button.

  # Browse Projects
-Click Browse to find a Zero project through your operating system's Open dialog.
+Click Browse to find a Zilch project through your operating system's Open dialog.

  # The Builds Tab